libratbag/libratbag/DBusInterface.md

 - type: `au`, read-only, constant

-The capabilities supported by this device. see `enum ratbag_device_capability` in libratbag.h for the list of permissible capabilities.
+The capabilities supported by this device. see `enum ratbag_device_capability` in libratbag-enums.h for the list of permissible capabilities.